 A decent second choice: Standard curry powder

-Basic curry powder blends are readily available in most grocery stores and will have many of the same ingredients that you will find in Jamaican curry powder.
-While American curry powders are not likely to be heavy on the pungent spices, keep in mind that much of the flavor in Jamaican curry dishes come from other ingredients that are added separately from the curry powder.
+Basic curry powder blends are readily available in most grocery stores.
+They have many of the same ingredients that you will find in Jamaican curry powder, like cumin, coriander, and turmeric.
+These alternatives may not be as heavy on pungent spices, and that’s okay.
+Remember, much of the flavor in Jamaican curry dishes come from other ingredients that are added separately from the curry powder.
+By adding other flavorful ingredients, you can still arrive at a flavorful and authentic-tasting approximation of the dish.

-This means that by adding other flavorful ingredients, you can still arrive at a flavorful and authentic-tasting approximation of the dish.
 For example, scallions and scotch bonnet peppers are essential ingredients that may be added at different points in the cooking process.
-You should also add allspice to get the Jamaican curry powder flavor.
+You should also add allspice to get closer to the Jamaican curry powder flavor.
 Do not rely solely on the spices in the curry powder for the success of your dish.

 Use curry powder as a 1:1 substitute for Jamaican curry powder.